Penca53/variant-csharp/README.md

 # Variant CSharp

 C# implementation of C++ [std::variant](https://en.cppreference.com/w/cpp/utility/variant).
 An instance of Variant at any given time either holds a value of one of its alternative types, or null.
+It provides compile-time type safety and highly optimized operations.

 # Usage